 Carrie Ann Sharitt

-I am a Junior, Kinesiology major with the intention of going to medical school.
-I was part of the lab during the summer, as an REU supplement.
-I assisted in the lab by collecting lake and gauging station samples, and core samples.
-I am now working on long term fish data, collected from Acton.
+Ferdos Abdulkader majored in Kinesiology.
+She was part of the lab during the summer, as an REU supplement.
+Ferdos assisted in the lab by collecting lake and gauging station samples, along with core samples.
+She also worked on long term fish data collected from Acton.

-I am a senior finishing up my BS in Biology.
-I’ve worked in the Vanni lab for just over a year now and this past summer I conducted an independent research project as an Undergraduate Summer Scholar (USS) student.
-My project focuses on the seasonal transition from phosphorus to nitrogen limitation of phytoplankton communities found in Acton Lake, and how different phytoplankton groups are limited by N or P, and by different N forms (ammonium vs nitrate).
+Isabelle Anderson majored in Biology.
+She worked in the Vanni lab for 2 years and conducted an independent research project as an Undergraduate Summer Scholar (USS) student.
+Her project focused on the seasonal transition from phosphorus to nitrogen limitation of phytoplankton communities found in Acton Lake, and how different phytoplankton groups are limited by N or P, and by different N forms (ammonium vs nitrate).
 Isabelle is now in graduate school at Baylor University.

-I am a junior majoring in Zoology.
-I have an interest in ecology, and am exploring the various career options in the field.
-I help out around the lab by running samples through the Fluoroprobe, doing data entry, and filtering water samples among other things.
+Samantha Hartzell majored in Zoology.
+Interested in ecology, Samantha explored various career options in the field.
+She helped out around the lab by running samples through the Fluoroprobe, doing data entry, and filtering water samples among other things.